Lalgudi railway station

 Lalgudi railway station (station code: LLI) is an NSG–5 category Indian railway station in Tiruchirappalli railway division of Southern Railway zone.
 It is a small railway station in Lalgudi, Tiruchirappalli district, Tamil Nadu.
 The station consists of two platforms.
 The platforms are not well sheltered.
 It lacks many facilities including water and sanitation.

 Projects and development

-It is one of the 73 stations in Tamil Nadu to be named for upgradation under Amrit Bharat Station Scheme of Indian Railways.
+It is one of the 73 stations in Tamil Nadu to be upgraded under the Amrit Bharat Station Scheme.